bettycode/Employee-Summary/README.md

 # Installation

-Dependencies must be installed to run the application properly:
+Dependencies must be installed to run the application properly: "npm install"

 # Usage